StoveTeam International

 Our Contribution to the Partnership

-We have one paid Administrator and other than that are an all volunteer organization and are always happy to share our experience with others.
+We have one paid Administrator and otherwise are an all volunteer organization happy to share our experience with others.